 Location: Admiralty Bay, Bequia

 Today started with the sunrise; O-Star’s crew began to muster on deck bright and early for a quick breakfast cooked by chefs Josh and Tommy before hopping into dinghies bound for shore, all before 7 AM!
-The early wake up was due to the nature of our days on shore activity, visiting a turtle sanctuary.
-We were bounced up and down driving across the island sitting in the bed of our truck turned taxi before getting out to be greeted by the friendly and enthusiastic “Brother King” who has been running this turtle sanctuary for 21 years!
-We arrived just in time for the turtles’ breakfast and helped toss in handfuls of fish to feed the dozens of endangered Hawksbill turtles ranging from babies smaller then a note pad to near 300-pound adults!
+The early wake up was due to the nature of our day’s onshore activity, visiting a turtle sanctuary.
+We were bounced up and down, driving across the island sitting in the bed of our truck turned taxi before getting out to be greeted by the friendly and enthusiastic “Brother King” who has been running this turtle sanctuary for 21 years!
+We arrived just in time for the turtles’ breakfast and helped toss in handfuls of fish to feed the dozens of endangered Hawksbill turtles ranging from babies smaller than a note pad to near 300-pound adults!
 After feeding, it was bath time.
-The huge seawater pools were drained and the whole crew grabbed scrub brushes and jumped in to help clean and play with the turtles, only being slightly distracted by the dozens of roaming puppies.
+The huge seawater pools were drained, and the whole crew grabbed scrub brushes and jumped in to help clean and play with the turtles, only being slightly distracted by the dozens of roaming puppies.

 Related VoyageView All Voyages

 Take your college campus to the ocean and sail the length of the Caribbean's Lesser Antilles.
 One of our most popular semesters, this fall educational expedition is made up of short 1-3 day passages, allowing us to spend plenty of time exploring the Caribbean’s marine and island environment and culture.View Details